By BCS Staff

-The culinary industry in Arkansas is comprised of over 119,000 restaurant and food service jobs, a number that is expected to increase by over 11% by 2026.
+The culinary industry in Arkansas is comprised of over 121,000 restaurant and food service jobs, a number that is expected to increase by over 9% between now and 2029.
 The best restaurants and hotels hire culinary professionals with credentials and professional experience.
 Now is the time to earn that certificate or degree in order to advance your career.

 We created a list of the top 5 best culinary schools in Arkansas.
 Schools included in our list are those that offer a hands-on curriculum, low student/faculty ratio, work study opportunity, and a diverse culinary curriculum.
 Several programs are also accredited by the American Culinary Federation.